ruricolist/overlord/README.md

 - Improve the CLI.
 (Look in roswell/ and cl-launch/ for prototypes.)
 - Multiple database backends.
 - Use Overlord to build ASDF systems more correctly.
-- Use Overlord to build ASDF systems in parallel.

 Things I might or might not do, but sure would like to link to if someone else did them.